LaDilettante/automated-message/README.md

 # automated-message
-Pull romantic messages from Twitter (@romanticmsgs) and SMS them to your loved ones
+Check Twitter update for romantic messages (@romanticmsgs) and SMS them to your loved ones

 - `Tweepy` to pull message from Twitter (`python-twitter` does not work when hosted on Google App Engine)
 - `Twilio` to send SMS message
 - Script is hosted on Google App Engine with a cron job
+-

 # How to Deploy